GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

         helm init --service-account=tiller

-    This will install the server side component of Helm, Tiller,  in the Kubernetes cluster.
+    This installs the server side component of Helm, Tiller,  in the Kubernetes cluster.
 The Tiller pod may take a minute to start, run the command below to verify it has been deployed:

         helm version